RahulModak74/MW_Geometric_Intelligence/README.md

 What are log files:

-They are first proof that 1000 Quabit Quantum Computing is possible on a laptop for sparse hilbert space..
+They are first proof that 1000 Qubit Quantum Computing is possible on a laptop for sparse hilbert space..
 And scalable..A global benchmark shattering result!

 ## What This Is